ax-le/nn-fac/README.md

 This work has been done during my Research Master's (SIF, master.irisa.fr) internship in PANAMA team at IRISA/Inria Rennes, under the direction of BERTIN Nancy and COHEN Jeremy.

+It has been extended during my PhD in the same Team, under the direction of BERTIN Nancy and COHEN Jeremy and Frederic Bimbot.

 Contents
 --------
 ## NNLS